elaxys/android-websocket-client/README.md

 - ***Server URI*** - String with the server URI to connect to.
 - ***Connection Timeout*** - Connection timeout in milliseconds.
 - ***Retry Interval*** - Retry interval in milliseconds after any error.
-- ***Max Receive Size*** - The maximum size of received frame from the server in KBytes.
+- ***Max Receive Size*** - The maximum size of received frames from the server in KBytes.
+  Frames with payload size greater than this are rejected.
-- ***Respond to Ping*** - If checks sends PONG to server if a PING is received, otherwise sends the PING to the application.
+- ***Respond to Ping*** - If checked sends PONG to server if a PING is received, otherwise sends the PING to the application.
-- ***Check Server CERT*** - When connection through SSL checks the validity of the server certificate.
-Should be unchecked for testing with a self-signed server certificate.
+- ***Check Server CERT*** - When connecting using SSL checks the validity of the server certificate.
+Should be unchecked only for testing with a self-signed server certificate (such as the test server).
-- ***Test Count*** - Number of time to execute each test option.
+- ***Test Count*** - Number of times to execute each test option.
-- ***Max Paylod Size*** - Maximum payload size in KBytes when generating random data for the tests.
+- ***Max Payload Size*** - Maximum payload size in KBytes when generating random strings or bytes for the tests.

 The test application menu options are: